Hasan557/Data_Dashboard/README.md

 The purpose of this exercise is to make a Visualization Dashboard of World Population and hence making use of RESTFUL APIs (In this case, Method=GET is used).

 The exercise is conducted over AWS Platform using EC2 Instance.

-### 1. Business Understanding

-Given the current scenario of Covid-19, we want to analyze the trends, correlations and expectations of impact of Covid-19 in today's world with the help of visualizations :-
-1. Top 15 countries that has most number of confirmed, active,recovered & death cases reported from the Covid-19?
-2. Trend Comparision between different countries and analyze which country has doubling of cases in Corona Virus every day, every second day, every 4 days, every week, every month?
-3. Covid-19 Mortality rate with respect to all the continents.

-### 2. Data Understanding
+### Requirements
-Here we used Covid-19 data from 22 January 2019 to 11th April 2020 to attempt to answer our questions of interest.We answered our questions using visualizations techniques and making the impact clear.
+import pandas as pd
+import plotly.graph_objs as go import json, plotly from flask import render_template,Flask,jsonify,request

-### 3. Data Preparation
+### 1. Data Preparation
 This is commonly denoted as 80% of the process.
 From working with missing data to finding a way to work with categorical variables.
-Firstly, we replaced the country names to enhance readability.
-Secondly, we added continents for each country which would help us in the analysis of mortality rate with respect to each continent.Thirdly, we replaced the NAN values with empty spaces.
-There was ton more we could have done to wrangle the data, but you have to start somewhere, and then you can always iterate.
+Firstly, we defined a function for cleaning the 4 csv files given here.
+We took 'Country Name' and Years from '1990 to 2015' as our analysis period.

 ### 4. Modeling
 Since none of our questions requires machine learning techniques, descriptive or inferential statistics are used to create a compelling answers to all questions.